Quakers in Ireland

 The Cork Street Fever Hospital, Dublin was founded by Quakers in the early 19th century.
 The Royal Hospital, Donnybrook in Dublin, was also originally a Quaker hospital.
 There was a Quaker graveyard in Cork Street, and one in York Street off St. Stephen's Green, which was sold for the building of the Royal College of Surgeons.

 The Quakers were known for setting up relief measures in their localities during the Great Famine.
+The Quaker Society of Friends was influential in providing direct relief to those effected by the Famine.
+Quakers became involved primarily in Irish philanthropy at the end of 1846, becoming one of the most influential philanthropic groups to initiate alms-giving.
+In less than a year, the Quakers raised and distributed around 200,000 pounds across mostly the South and West of Ireland.
+By the end of 1847, the Society of Friends began to move away from direct aid, instead focusing on aiding the development of Ireland into a modern economy.

-Quakers' numbers declined due in some part due to dismembering, where a member was disowned if they married a non-quaker, which is no longer practised.
+Quakers' numbers declined due in some part due to individuals being "read out of meeting", where a member was disowned if they married a non-Quaker - this is no longer practised.

 The Society was one of the six religious denominations recognized by article 44.1.3 of the Irish Constitution, which was adopted by popular plebiscite in 1937.
 This reference was deleted from the constitution via the Fifth Amendment of the Constitution of Ireland in 1972 along with that of the other recognized denominations and the "special position" of the Roman Catholic Church in Ireland.